-A-4 Design for Change

-Design projects to be flexible enough to respond to future changes in use, lifestyle, and demography.

-This means designing for energy and resource efficiency; creating flexibility in the use of a property via generous ground floor height dimensions and a capacity to access the public realm at multiple points along the property's frontage, encouraging new approaches to transportation, traffic management and parking through the way public spaces and service infrastructure are incorporated into a project's design.
+A-4 Design for Change Design projects to be flexible enough to respond to future changes in use, lifestyle, and demography.
+Mark Brower: Change Examples: Historic Buildings converted use such as Chronicle Building, Otis Hotel, etc. - Clarification This means designing for energy and resource efficiency; creating flexibility in the use of a property via generous ground floor height dimensions and a capacity to access the public realm at multiple points along the property's frontage, encouraging new approaches to transportation, traffic management and parking through the way public spaces and service infrastructure are incorporated into a project's design. - Key Points:

-Design Guidelines: A-2 Provide a Sustainable Framework, A-3 Accommodate the Multi-Modal Transportation Network, B-1 Provide Inviting and Usable Open Space, B-3 Provide Elements that Define the Place, , B-6 Accommodate Universal Design, C-1 Design Facades at Many Scales, C-3 Provide Appropriate Weather Protection, C-3 Provide Appropriate Weather Protection, C-5 Develop Pedestrian-oriented Spaces along Street Frontages, C-6 Provide a High Quality Design for the Public Realm, D-3 Maintain the Prevailing Street Edge, D-4 Design with a Legible Parti, E-1 Maximize Pedestrian Access to the Building and Site, and E-4 Design Sustainable Parking.

-• Tanner Springs Park in

-- Portland, Oregon emulates

-the original wetlands that

-- existed before the city was built.
-It collects and purifies

-- rainwater and provides a

-- habitat for urban wildlife.
+Design Guidelines: A-2 Provide a Sustainable Framework, A-3 Accommodate the Multi-Modal Transportation Network, B-1 Provide Inviting and Usable Open Space, B-3 Provide Elements that Define the Place, , B-6 Accommodate Universal Design, C-1 Design Facades at Many Scales, C-3 Provide Appropriate Weather Protection, C-3 Provide Appropriate Weather Protection, C-5 Develop Pedestrian-oriented Spaces along Street Frontages, C-6 Provide a High Quality Design for the Public Realm, D-3 Maintain the Prevailing Street Edge, D-4 Design with a Legible Parti, E-1 Maximize Pedestrian Access to the Building and Site, and E-4 Design Sustainable Parking. • Tanner Springs Park in - Portland, Oregon emulatesthe original wetlands that - existed before the city was built.
+It collects and purifies - rainwater and provides a - habitat for urban wildlife.